nisarg2781/WebApp-Artist/README.md

 After Copying:
 Create Two Folder Named: JS and CSS
-Upload all .css files to the CSS folder and ,js files to the JS folder.
+Copy all .css files to the CSS folder and .js files to the JS folder.

 Thanks for read:::